 Retailer to provide credit support

-A retailer must, on request by a network provider, provide credit support to a network provider in accordance with these Credit Support Guidelines and Methodology.
+A retailer must, on request by a network provider, provide credit support to a network provider in accordance with these ‘Credit Support Guidelines and Methodology’.

 A request for credit support by a network provider to a retailer must be for an acceptable form of credit support.